Inuel-id/Inuel-id.github.io/README.md

 ---

-📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-MIT License

-Copyright (c) 2024 Animation Galaxy

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files...

----

-🙏 Acknowledgments

-- Inspired by [Animate.css](https://animate.style/) and modern web design trends
-- Color palette influenced by cyberpunk and neon aesthetics
-- Particle system design from various CSS animation showcases
-- Community contributions and feedback

----

-⭐ Support This Project
+ Support This Project

 If you find this library useful, please consider:

-- ⭐ Star this repository
+-  Star this repository
-- 🐦 Share on Twitter/X
+-  Share on Twitter/X
-- 💼 Use it in your projects
+-  Use it in your projects
-- 📝 Contribute new animations
+-  Contribute new animations

 –––